 The IRWM Group routinely identifies possible projects and programs and submits them to the RWMG for consideration for inclusion in the IRWM Plan (referred to herein as Project Submissions).
-This Plan Update has refined the project submittal process by modifying the project and program submittal to include use of the PDCF.
-Projects and programs submitted, received, and reviewed by the RWMG subsequent to the latest version of the Plan will appear in the Annual Report and in subsequent planning documents, such as, the next formalized IRWM Plan update.
+The 2014 Plan Update refined the project submittal process by modifying the project and program submittal to include use of the PDCF.
+This PDCF is revised and updated as part of this 2019 Plan Update to include climate change adaptation, evaluation of Project in reducing GHG and benefits to critical water issues for Native America tribal communities.

+Projects and programs submitted, received, and reviewed by the RWMG subsequent to the latest version of the Plan will appear in the Annual Report and in subsequent planning documents, such as the next formalized IRWM Plan update.